-New figures have shown that the number of sepsis deaths recorded in England’s hospitals has risen by more than a third in two years.
+New figures have shown a rise in sepsis deaths in England’s hospitals.
+They have risen by more than a third in two years.

 The number of recorded deaths where the primary cause was sepsis, also referred to as blood poisoning or septicaemia, was 11,328 in 2014-15 but this rose to 15,722, an increase of 38.8 per cent, by 2016-17.

 Prof. Sir Brian Jarman from Imperial College London (ICL) stated that increased overcrowding in hospitals and bed occupancy may be a factor behind this rise.
 He also noted that if doctors and staff are “very, very busy” it is difficult to pick up the signs.
 He said, “it’s a very difficult diagnosis, we have to be very alert to pick it up.”
 The former president of the British Medical Association added that the number of beds available had halved and the number of admissions roughly doubled over the past 30 years – an “amazing change of provision of healthcare”.

 “One of the important things is the overcrowding of hospitals,” he continued.
 “The level of overcrowding shouldn’t be more than 85% [bed occupancy], and it’s been going over 90% in recent years.”

 He added: “The treatment for sepsis, if it’s caught early enough, involves very basic interventions – looking for the source of the infection, giving antibiotics.

 “For every hour we delay in giving antibiotics, the patient’s risk of dying increases by a few per cent, so it’s essential that we spot it early and deliver the basics of care quickly.”

 “Some of those hospitals with a lower death rate have got particular ways of reducing mortality from septicaemia, which the others we hope might learn from, and also we hope that by giving them this alert, within a month or two of the actual happening, they can actually get in there and do something quickly.”